stephannn/ConfigMgr-Task-Sequence-Monitor/README.md

 A tool to monitor and report on task sequence executions in ConfigMgr

 Changelog:
+  1.8:
+  - Changed Hostname to GUID to select specific device.
+Before unknown devices could not be selected separately.
+  1.7:
   - Useing XML instead of Registry
   - Exported XAML Part
   - Changed SQL queries to grab more information